mibrahim234/Candy-Project/README.md

 https://mibrahim234.github.io/Candy-Project/

 ## Description
-Candy Project is an app made to practice bootstrap.
-The app is responsive and contains beautiful images of candy.
+Nature Project is an app made to practice bootstrap.
+The app is responsive and contains beautiful images of nature.
 This app was a tutorial made by
   ![Candy Project Screenshot](assets/ReactM.PNG)